simopt-admin/simopt/simopt/docs/paramesti.rst

 Description:
 ------------
-A model that simulates MLE estimators for a two-dimentinal `\beta` variable.
+A model that simulates MLE estimators for a two-dimentinal :math:`\beta` variable.
-    Returns the 2-D vector x_star that maximizes the probability of seeing parameters x in `2-D` beta probability density function.
+    Returns the 2-D vector x_star that maximizes the probability of seeing parameters x in 2-D beta probability density function.

 .. math::